 Pipes Canyon is a pleasant and easy hike.
 The trail heads out from the visitor center at the Pioneertown Mountains Preserve and follows the canyon up into a riparian habitat.
-Some of the plants you will see along the way are willow, baccharis, white sage, and mugwort.
 The canyon is usually dry, but water does occasionally surface to support this isolated oasis.

-The 2006 Sawtooth Complex wildfire scorched slopes on the hillsides above the canyon but the desert vegetation is slowly growing back.
-Keep an eye out for petroglyphs along the way.
-They are typical abstract designs of Desert Archaic and Serrano origin and are scattered amongst the boulders.
-Normally, the petroglyphs would be my primary reason for exploring this canyon, but I came across a bit of history that got me interested in checking out a spot higher up the canyon.
+Keep an eye out for faint petroglyphs along the way.
+Normally, they would be my primary reason for exploring this canyon, but I came across a bit of history that got me interested in checking out a spot higher up the canyon.

 A couple of miles from the mouth of Pipes Canyon are the remains of a stone cabin.
 Swedish miner John Olsen built it (along with his partner Pete Lager) in the 1930s as a winter cabin for their mining operations.
 They worked the Onyx Mine up in the mountains high above the cabin.